w3f/polkadot-wiki/components/utilities/data/README.md

   },
 ```

-Once this info is added and saved to the json file, I can run `yarn update:auctions` which will
+Once this information is added and saved to the local json file, I can run `yarn update:auctions`
-attempt to see if any of the other properties can be updated.
-The final steps are to commit and push
+which will attempt to see if any of the other properties can be updated.
+The final steps are to
-the changes to the json cache.
-Following automated scheduled runs of the
+commit and push the changes to the main branch on the repo.
+This will ensure following automated
+scheduled runs of the
 [update-auction-schedules](https://github.com/w3f/polkadot-wiki/blob/master/.github/workflows/update-auction-schedules.yml)
-GitHub Action will continue to check for future updates.
+GitHub action will detect the new auction and continue to check for future updates daily (or at the
+interval specified in the automation `.yml` file).